sugaryourcoffee/secondhand/doc/design_notes.md

 Event                      | no   | yes      | yes
 Admin                      | no   | no       | yes
 Account                    | yes  | yes      | yes

+The access rigths are managed in the `app/views/layouts/_header.html.erb` file.